jwunderl/pxt-arcade/docs/courses/csintro1/logic/intro.md

 ## Task 3a: equal and greater than test

-// simple coe that has two different if statements one > one

-Add a challenge 4 statements check for lives score sprite position
+### TODO 3a simple code that has two different `if` statements + Add a challenge with 4 statements- can check for lives, score, sprite position x, sprite position y